Abtech House: History

 The building was not completed until after the West Riding Union Bank had been acquired by the Lancashire and Yorkshire Bank in 1902.
 After another merger in 1928, the building continued as a branch of the Bank of Liverpool and Martins, but closed in 1933 (as there was already a branch of Martins Bank diagonally opposite, on the west side of the road at 28 Park Row, in a building is also a Grade II listed; it was later a branch of Barclays Bank, and is now a Wetherspoons public house named after another local bank, Beckett's Bank, which became part of Westminster Bank in 1921.)

 In the early 20th century, upper parts of the building were also occupied by the architects FJ Sharr, and by firm of architects who designed the building, Oliver and Dodgshun.
-Towards the end of the 20th century, it was offices for the Blue Arrow employment agency, and the ground floor is now the Thewlis cocktail lounge, with a dental practice in the basement.
+Towards the end of the 20th century, it was offices for the Blue Arrow employment agency, and the ground floor is now The Bootlegger Cocktail Bar, with a dental practice in the basement.
 It was renamed in 2013 after businessman Kenneth Hodgson, whose company Westcourt acquired the building in 2012.
 It became a Grade II listed building in 1976.